The Lord of the Rings Online: Mordor: Chapter 6 - Wood, Lake, Mountain, and Stone

 The player journeys to Felegoth, the Halls of Wood-Elves in the forest now known as Eryn Lasgalen, and Gandalf himself soon joins them.
 Relics from Dol Guldur share no insight into Karazgar's plans and the White Wizard bids the player to continue to the Lonely Mountain.
-On their way there, the player learns that the Weeping Warrior is indeed in the North, stirring trouble in Lake-town and seeking the bones of dragon Smaug for some unknown purpose.
+On their way there, the player learns that the Weeping Warrior is indeed in the North, stirring trouble in Lake-town and seeking the bones of the dragon Smaug for some unknown purpose.
 Upon reaching Erebor the player learns that the craftsmanship of the Dwarves has been in decline for years and that some believe the cause to be tied to the Arkenstone.
-To make sure that the jewel had not been stolen, King Thorin III Stonehelm gives Gandalf permission to open the tomb of his namesake.
+To make sure that the jewel has not been stolen, King Thorin III Stonehelm gives Gandalf permission to open the tomb of his namesake.
 In the presence of surviving members of the company of Thorin Oakenshield and his sister Dís, Gandalf opens his tomb and finds the Arkenstone where it was laid to rest, beginning to doubt that Karazgar is after any specific artifact.